-- you are taking anticoagulant medicines

-- you bump your head and feel drowsy or unwell afterwards

-- you have a pain that concerns you

-- you are worried about your balance.
+- you are taking anticoagulant medicines - you bump your head and feel drowsy or unwell afterwards - you have a pain that concerns you - you are worried about being unsteady, or falling again.

 Home safety checklist

 About half of all falls occur in and around the home.
 You can reduce your chances of having a fall at home by making sure that you have followed some basic home safety guidelines.